Announcing the Repeater app — and how I used the App Framework and Forma 36 to build it

 Because we are building an app that will take over the appearance of the JSON field, we must also have a content type that makes use of a JSON field.
 You can create a content type to do this.
 When creating the JSON field, we need to configure it by editing the settings of the field and selecting appearance.
 Choose our Repeater app as its appearance.

-Screenshot of the JSON field created for the repeater app
+Creating a JSON field for the repeater app

 Coding the app for custom functionality